BaylorRice/CChannelArduinoProject/README.md

 ## The Device (approx CAD)
 ![Image of the device this code runs on](https://gcdnb.pbrd.co/images/toACYMVNOHfo.png?o=1)

-Copyright © 2023, BES Solutions
+Copyright © 2023, Baylor Engineering Solutions (BES)